parse-community/blog/_posts/2019-03-03-platform-update.md

 categories: [Announcements, Update]
 ---

-The Parse Platform has changed a lot over the the past few months with a new community forum and sadly the departure of a great community member flovilmart.
+The Parse Platform has changed a lot over the the past few months with a new community forum and sadly the departure of a great community member [@flovilmart](https://twitter.com/flovilmart).

 <!-- more -->